 Civil damages include all of the economic damages that you can recover through a victim restitution order and non-economic damages like pain and suffering.
 In most states, you might even be able to get punitive damages if you go to trial and win.

 You can pursue both victim restitution and a civil claim, but you're only entitled to be compensated once for your losses.
-For example, if you receive restitution for wages you lost when you had to miss work after a DUI accident, you can't recover those same lost wages in a civil lawsuit.
+For example, if you receive restitution for wages you lost when you had to miss work after a DUI accident, you can't recover those same lost wages again in a civil lawsuit.

 The impact of a drunk driving accident can ripple far beyond the people directly involved in the accident.
 When someone is injured by a drunk driver, close family members of that person also suffer and might be entitled to compensation.
 For example, a spouse or partner of a person paralyzed by a drunk driver might be able to bring a loss of consortium claim against the drunk driver.